ishikawa-group/neural_network_potentials/README.md

 ## Troubleshoting
 * `CUDA out of memory.
 Tried to allocate X.XX GiB.
 GPU`
-  * Reduce the batch size.
+  * Reduce the batch size in fine-tuning.